We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 Quality hardwood floor cleaners remove dirt, stains, and grease.
 Most importantly, they maintain the beauty and integrity of your floors throughout the cleaning process and for years down the road.

-Do-it-yourself solutions, such as water and vinegar, may work in the short term, but, over time, the acidity in the vinegar will destroy your floor’s finish, allow moisture to penetrate the wood, and cause irreversible damage.
+Do-it-yourself solutions, such as water and vinegar or water and bleach, may work in the short term, but, over time, the acidity in the vinegar will destroy your floor’s finish, allow moisture to penetrate the wood, and cause irreversible damage.

 Rejuvenate and Bona both offer several different hardwood floor cleaners, but, in this section, I’m focusing on their classic and best-selling products.